vynniex/BED_ASG_P04_Group4/README.md

 - **Chua Wee Teng Grace** - S10269093

 ## Introduction
-(Project Name) is a web application designed to assist the elderly with their health needs like medications, appointments, daily mood tracking, etc. with ease.
+Lions Befriender is a web application designed to assist the elderly with their health needs like medications, appointments, daily mood tracking, etc. with ease.

 ## CRUD Operations
 CRUD Operations done by each member is listed below.